-This course is intended to provide a multi-faceted insight into the operation of CCI enterprises for the students in arts and humanities and to discuss the practical and theoretical issues facing creative and cultural professionals and entrepreneurs.
+This course is intended to provide a multi-faceted introduction to operation of CCI enterprises for the students in business and economics (B&E) and to explore practical and theoretical issues facing cultural entrepreneurs, professionals and policy-makers.
 It builds on the interdisciplinary approach that is pertinent to CCIs to showcase how creativity and culture can be sustainably commercialized and bring to life viable and innovative enterprises.